V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndoda : rifle, capsule rifle / small basket

-– ndoka : downpour, rain / stem, trunk / depression of the neck / double chin
+– ndoka : downpour, sudden shower, rain / stem, trunk / depression of the neck / double chin

 – ndokula : talkative person / brigand, bandit